SwedbankPay/developer.swedbankpay.com/checkout-v3/google-pay-presentation.md

 (e.g. add to cart, checkout, payment and confirmation - where the confirmation screenshot can be used for both screenshot 4 and 5).

+We have provided pre-approved integration screenshots to ease this part of the process.
+The images in the ZIP file are named with the corresponding purchase steps where they should be uploaded.

 If you are using the **Redirect** implementation, you need to register **ecom.payex.com**, and not your own page, as the domain.
 This is because the payment is generated from Swedbank Pay, and Google Pay needs to recognize that